bblanchon/pdfium-binaries/README.md

 </table>

 **HELP WANTED!**
 I can provide packages for your favorite package manager, but I need help from someone who knows the format.
-Contact me via the [GitHub issues](https://github.com/bblanchon/pdfium-binaries/issues) if you wanna help.
+Contact me via [GitHub issues](https://github.com/bblanchon/pdfium-binaries/issues) if you want to help.

 ## Documentation